BacktoEdgar/test-guide-Card-Stories/README.md

 The story is mostly in a visual novel ADV format, you can move around the world map from town to town outside of that or inside dungeons.
 The gameplay revolves around collecting cards, building your deck and win the fights by using cards that represent "Missions" and then playing character cards to win those missions which will earn you points (VP) and then win the fight once you reach the requirement number.

 # 2) Overview
 If you never played this game, especially if you're not familiar with card games, I recommend to just play the game casually on your first run at your own pace.
 There's a New Game+ feature, so you can tackle whatever you need and continue your card collection afterwards.
-Some challenges might be rough on your first run if you don't have a good deck for it.
+Some challenges might be rough on your first run if you didn't prepare a good deck for it.
 It's impossible to finish the game in 1 playthrough, mainly due to [The Mad Prince](https://retroachievements.org/achievement/538874) achievement.

 You can tackle this set however you want.
-There's no difficulty option and except for progression, nothing is blocked from NG+.
+There's no difficulty option, and except for progression nothing is blocked from NG+.

 ## Warning
 * The game can glitch during fights sometimes and it isn't a very rare thing unfortunately, so save often.
 Save often regardless in case you lose a fight in a dungeon (since some NPCs can steal a card), and make backup saves before every chapter or however you feel like just in case.
 * There are 2 versions of Lorelai that you can meet in dungeons, if it's the shop version, then no worries.
 But if it's the version that asks you specific cards to trade with, refuse because she's bugged.
 * The set supports both the vanilla JP version and the English patched version.
-If you're one of the players who went with the former, then keep in mind that you need to save towards the end of the game and switch versions to do the event related to [A New Comrade from Afar](https://retroachievements.org/achievement/538883), which will also give you another card for your card collection.
+If you're one of the players who went with the former, then keep in mind that you need to save towards the end of the game and switch versions to do the event related to [A New Comrade from Afar](https://retroachievements.org/achievement/538883) in Sajah Village, which will also give you another card for your card collection.
 You can switch back once you're done with that.

 # 3) Walkthrough